JDM95aus/Project_OpenSourceTerracore_P.O.S.T./ACP_LEGAL.md

 1.1 Purpose

-The Architect Contingency Protocol ensures the continuity and evolution of the TerraCore ecosystem in the event that the primary architect becomes unable to continue leadership due to suppression, coercion, disappearance, or incapacitation.
+The Architect Contingency Protocol ensures the continuity and evolution of the OpenSourceTerraCore ecosystem in the event that the primary architect becomes unable to continue leadership due to suppression, coercion, disappearance, or incapacitation.

 1.2 Philosophical Foundation